CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments

 The contribution of the Weinberg operator to the nEDM is given by~\cite{Jung2014}:

-In above , the sign in square bracket is unknown, and there is a factor of two on the theoretical uncertainty magnitude.
+In the above equation, the sign inside the square bracket is unknown, and there is a factor of 2 on the theoretical uncertainty magnitude.
 In our numerical analysis, we use the central theoretical value from the discussion in Ref.~\cite{Jung2014}.
-The Wilson coefficient $C_W$ evaluated at the hadronic scale $\mu_h \sim 1$~GeV is expressed as
+At the hadronic scale $\mu_h \sim 1$~GeV, the Wilson coefficient $C_W$ is evaluated as: